-Subject/ Period: 20th/21st Century
+Subject/Period: 20th/21st Century

 Email address: email@example.com

 Until recently, my research has primarily concerned Anglo-American modernist poetry, especially in relation to the visual arts.
 I am now working on a book project about the impact of Russian culture on British modernism, between 1880 and 1940.
 This study argues that the British cultural construction of Russia not only fed into, but focused and reformed the defining questions of modernism: the relation between writer and audience (individual vs. mass), the relation between the literary work and lived experience (the nature of realism), and the relation between language and action (abstraction vs. the concrete).
 Chapters analyse points of conjunction between Russian and British culture, such as the simple life movement, ideologies of translation, the development of Russian as a university subject, the idea of the intelligentsia, varieties of theatrical performance, the cinema, and the concept of internationalism.
 Though canonical literary figures (Joseph Conrad, T.S.
 Eliot, Ford Madox Ford, D.H.
 Lawrence, Wyndham Lewis, Katherine Mansfield, George Bernard Shaw and Virginia Woolf) are significant in this narrative, they are studied here primarily for the roles they, and their texts, play in broader cultural networks and institutional histories, and much less well known writers, translators and mediators (Iris Barry, Huntly Carter, John Cournos, John Gould Fletcher, Olive Garnett, Stephen Graham, William Gerhardie), are at least as important.
 My initial work in this area has been published in Geographies of Modernism, ed.
 Peter Brooker and Andrew Thacker (Routledge, 2005) and Global Modernisms, ed.
-Mark Wollaeger (Oxford University Press, 2012), and publications edited with Philip Ross Bullock (Faculty of Medieval and Modern Languages) developed from the 2009 conference 'Russia in Britain, 1880-1940: Reception, Translation and the Modernist Cultural Agenda': a special issue of Translation and Literature, Translating Russia, 1890-1935 (2011), and Russia in Britain, 1880-1940: From Melodrama to Modernism (forthcoming from Oxford University Press, 2013).
+Mark Wollaeger (Oxford University Press, 2012), and publications edited with Philip Ross Bullock (Faculty of Medieval and Modern Languages) developed from the 2009 conference 'Russia in Britain, 1880-1940: Reception, Translation and the Modernist Cultural Agenda': a special issue of Translation and Literature, Translating Russia, 1890-1935 (2011), and Russia in Britain, 1880-1940: From Melodrama to Modernism (Oxford University Press, 2013).
+For this work I was awarded Research Fellowships by the Leverhulme Trust and the AHRC.
 Future projects include a book on modernism across different media in mid-twentieth-century Britain, and a study of the relationship between twentieth-century poetry and educational theory in the United States.

 In 2011, I initiated with Matthew Taunton (University of East Anglia), the Anglo-Russian Research Network to bring together researchers working on the influence of Russian and Soviet culture and politics in Britain in the period 1880-1950.
 Since September 2011 we have held termly reading groups at Pushkin House, which are open to anyone with an interest in the subject.
 We are currently looking into developing the Network further, and would be delighted to hear from any groups or individuals who would like to collaborate.